neobundy/CWK-Deep-Dive-Into-AI-Reboot/full-ai-stack-deep-dive/README.md

 In short: this setup is intentional and based on experience.
 If your needs or preferences differ, that's totally fine—adapt as you see fit.
 Everyone's workflow is unique.

+**Quick sanity check for tech debates:** if the brightest teams across industry and academia haven't adopted a "hot new thing," it's probably not battle-tested yet.
+Let the collective expertise shake out the rough edges—when those minds pivot, you'll know it's safe to follow.

 **Note:** The stack outlined here is fixed by design.
 Requests to swap out or debate components won't be entertained—this guide is focused on a proven, stable setup.

 > ⚡️ **Lab Reality Check:**